-Facial movements track the temporal envelope of broadband sounds and provide an index of speech processing in background noise
+Facial movements track the temporal envelope of broadband sounds

 Most commonly used reflexive and physiological markers of sound processing rely on discrete bursts of sounds to elicit responses of varying magnitude.
-However, encoding natural sounds is critically depending on tracking fluctuations in the sound pressure envelope over time [15].
-Hence, an involuntary behavioral readout of sound processing that indexed synchronization to the sound pressure envelope could provide insights into neural encoding of more complex sounds that are not possible with other reflexive or voluntary behaviors.
+However, encoding natural sounds is critically dependent on tracking fluctuations in the sound pressure envelope over time.16 Hence, an involuntary behavioral readout of sound processing that indexed synchronization to the sound pressure envelope could provide insights into the neural encoding of more complex sounds not possible with other reflexive or voluntary behaviors.

 To address the possibility that sound-evoked facial movements could provide this insight, we first introduced silent gaps of varying duration in continuous broadband noise.
 We found that facial movements were elicited at the offset of silent gaps (Figure 2A), where the magnitude of FME grew monotonically with gap duration (Figure 2B), with FME gap response thresholds of approximately 55 ms across eight mice (Figure 2C).
 Next, we noted that facial movements were entrained to the repetition rate of broadband sounds, such as FM sweeps (Figure 2D).
-We quantified facial synchronization to the sound pressure envelope by performing a Fourier analysis on FME amplitude over time and calculating the power at the stimulus repetition rate relative to the noise floor (Figure 2E).
+We quantified facial synchronization to the sound pressure envelope by performing a Fourier analysis on FME amplitude and calculating the power at the stimulus repetition rate relative to the noise floor (Figure 2E).
 We found that FME became less synchronized as the presentation rate of FM sweeps increased but tracked the sound envelope for modulation rates up to 3 Hz (Figure 2F).
+As the dominant frequencies of facial pad movements during whisking fall in the theta range (4-8Hz) or higher,17 the 3 Hz low-pass cutoff on sound synchronization is not likely attributable to a motor-related limitation but rather an upstream process in the audiomotor transformation.